vortexsonicmetrics/vortexsonicmetrics.github.io/faq.md

-# Vortex Sonic Metrics LLC
+# Corporate Frequently Asked Questions (FAQ)

-## Automated B2B Multimedia Data Audits
+### Vortex Sonic Metrics LLC | Data Routing & Logistics Division

-### Q: What problem does Vortex Sonic Metrics solve for streaming platforms?
+#### Q: Is Vortex Sonic Metrics LLC a licensed contractor or medical provider?
-A: We build automated data pipelines that cross-reference streaming play counts against time-stamped network logs.
-This isolates bot-farm streaming fraud and ensures platforms pay royalties on genuine human interactions.
+**A: NO.** Vortex Sonic Metrics LLC is strictly a proprietary technology and data logistics infrastructure platform.
+We are not licensed construction contractors, electricians, HVAC mechanics, physicians, nurses, or medical providers.
+We do not perform physical labor, and we do not provide clinical healthcare advice.

-### Q: Does your Software guarantee specific revenue increases or streaming performance metrics?
+#### Q: How does the Exclusive Territory Mapping work?
-A: No. Vortex Sonic Metrics LLC is a data validation and diagnostic utility.
-We do not provide financial advice, royalty monetization strategies, or marketing guarantees.
-All of our software performance analysis is provided strictly for informational and structural compliance purposes.
+**A: We value data integrity.** Unlike common public databases that share client inquiries with multiple competing agencies simultaneously, our infrastructure routes 100% of a localized territory's data payload directly to **one exclusive partner** to prevent market dilution.

-### Q: How does your architecture protect client data and systems integrity?
+#### Q: Who is responsible for verifying licenses and insurance?
-A: Vortex Sonic Metrics LLC is an independent contractor that manages code in version-controlled environments to ensure technical stability without changing a client's underlying core database infrastructure.
+**A: The end user.** Vortex Sonic Metrics LLC acts solely as an informational routing bridge.
+It is the absolute responsibility of the property owner or clinic director to independently verify the credentials, insurance policies, and licensing of any third-party technician or entity they connect with.